Monthly Archives: May 2015

 The character of Snow-Man has been with me all my life - ever since I was a kid.
 Whenever the white stuff began to fall and my friends or siblings shouted, 'Let's build a snowman!', I always heard the name as that of a superhero like Batman or Spider-Man.
 It was always a disappointment when my snowy creations just sat there, not even attempting to hurry away to fight crime...

 So, when the opportunity arose to write the adventures of Snow-Man for Badger Learning, I jumped at the chance!
 I've had a great time creating some weird and wonderful villains for our hero to face, and concocting their fiendish plans (watch out for Gail Force and her 'Superfan'!)

 Just when I thought things couldn't get any better, I saw Steve Beckett's amazing illustrations!
 He has really brought the world of Snow-Man to life in a way I could never do alone.
-I'm thrilled to be working with Steve on this series, and I hope there will be plenty more snowy shenanigans for us to create at some point in the future!
+I'm thrilled to be working with Steve on this series, and I hope there will be plenty more snowy shenanigans for us to create at some point in

 Posted on: May 15, 2015

 Meet Emily.
 Her Grandad owns Adventure Park.
 It's the best theme park in the world!